 Want to learn more about the Next Level Grant Program?
 Check out our FAQ’s for additional information.

 The Next Level Grant Program provides support and funding for local directors and producers to take their projects to the next level.
-View our application and read through our frequently asked questions.
+Read through our frequently asked questions (FAQs).
 If you can’t find the answers you’re looking for, email email@example.com.

 Alex Woods was born in Bellevue, WA and grew up playing music.
 In college he studied theater and now he makes movies.
 He likes character-driven drama, whether it’s in a good movie, or a high-stakes NBA game.